 Symptom:

 When you invite external users who exist as contacts in your environment, their email does not get populated in their guest user ID which results in them not being able to login to your environment and access the shared data.
-Cause:

 The issue is coming from a conflict caused by the email address which is already populated for the mail contact.
-Resolution:

 This is behavior by design as all objects in Azure AD have to be unique.